A pass mark for Linguistics 1 and 4 (or similar courses).

 Time for studying the compulsory literature: 50 hours

-Time to prepare for the exam and essay: 76 hours
+Time to prepare for the exam and in-term quizzes: 76 hours

 Written exam (80%), essay (20%)